Uberspace/lab/source/guide_vaultwarden.rst

 We will be installing vaultwarden by extracting a standalone, statically-linked binary from the official Docker image.

-Create a directory in ``/home/isabell`` for vaultwarden and its files.
+Create a directory in ``/home/isabell`` for vaultwarden.
+In the vaultwarden directory, also create a directory to store the actual data.

 .. code-block:: console

  [isabell@stardust ~]$ mkdir ~/vaultwarden
+ [isabell@stardust ~]$ mkdir ~/vaultwarden/data
  [isabell@stardust ~]$

-Download the Docker Image Extractor
+Download the Docker Image Extractor.

 .. code-block:: console